kimfucious/techsarcana/content/posts/spacemacsForWriting.md

 ### ✔ Checkpoint

 You should now be able to create an `.org` file like the below in Spacemacs.
-Note the bullets, this is how you know Org Mode is working properly.
+Note the bullets, this a good sign that Org Mode is working.

 {{< figure src="../../images/spacemacs_org_example.png" title="Spacemacs Org Mode Example" >}}

->:unicorn: See the [resources section](#resources) for a brief video overview of [Org Mode in Spacemacs](https://orgmode.org/)
+:unicorn: See the [resources section](#resources) for a brief video overview of [Org Mode in Spacemacs](https://orgmode.org/)

 ### Setup Spell-checking